xiaoxiae/videos/07-cayley/DESCRIPTION.md

-A short video about an elegant proof of the number of spanning trees of a complete graph.
+An elegant proof of the number of spanning trees of a complete graph.

 ------------------